 Create Zaps from templates

 You can also create your Zap from scratch.
-In your Zapier account, hover over the left sidebar menu and click Make a Zap.
+In your Zapier account, hover over the left sidebar menu and click Create a Zap.

 If you need to leave the Zap editor at any time, your progress will be saved as a draft.